timchurches/selectronic-bridges/README.md

-# selectronic-home-automation-bridges
+# selectronic-bridges
-Efforts to expose Selectronic SP PRO hybrid inverter data in HomeKit and other home automation frameworks .
+Efforts to expose Selectronic SP PRO hybrid inverter data in HomeKit and other home automation frameworks, and collect it in InfluxDB for visualisation via Grafana dashboards.

 ## Selectronic SP PRO 2i to Apple HomeKit bridge